chucktilbury/Simple/README.md

-# Simple
+# Elf
-The **Simple** programming language.
+The **Elf** programming language.
+"ELF" stands for Elf Language Framework.

 This is a very simple object-oriented programming language compiler which is written in C. It's a fun hobby project.
-See the grammar [here](docs/simple-grammar.txt).
+See the grammar [here](docs/elf-grammar.txt).
 It's pretty complete and I am actively working on a parser and AST for it.
 (September, 2024)

 The language is a synthesis or Python and C. It has the object model of Python but shares a lot of syntax with both C and C++.